 Have you ever paused at the recycling bin and wondered if what you’re throwing out is actually recyclable, or what will happen to it after it’s picked up?
 Then our new Master Recycler program is made for you!
 We developed this program in partnership with the City of Madison with support from The Carton Council.
 Learn the ins and outs of our local recycling system and get your recycling questions answered.
 The program will give you the tools you need to teach your family, neighbors, friends, and coworkers how to improve recycling and community sustainability.
 Each session has two 90-minute classes to become a Master Recycler.
-Sign up for one of the sessions below.

 Master Recyclers are trained on waste prevention and recycling through a course, featuring two 90 minute classes on:

 - The 7 Rs of waste